Clufty/scoop-chatterino7tv/README.md

 > **Settings** — Config is stored in `%APPDATA%\Chatterino2` and will persist across updates and uninstalls.

 > **Auto-updates** — A GitHub Action checks for new nightly builds every 6 hours and updates the manifest automatically.
-Just run `scoop update *` to get the latest.
+Just run `scoop update` then `scoop update *` to get the latest.

 ---